Blog / Car

 With this option, you can report your accident at one of our authorised workshops or accident reporting centres before repairing your vehicle at your own preferred garage.

-4. Car insurance fraud hotline
+4. Making a car insurance fraud report

 For more answers to your insurance questions, - PLUS motoring analysis, news and tips, look out for regular posts in this series.